agentrickard/domain/domain_conf/README.txt

 2.2   Configuration Options

-When active, the Domain Conf module provides a 'settings' link next to each entry in your Domain Acccess list (found at path 'admin/build/domain/list').
+When active, the Domain Conf module provides a 'settings' link next to each entry in your Domain Access list (found at path 'admin/structure/domain').

 For each registered domain, you have the option of saving settings that will replace the system settings for your root site.
 The currently available